RforOperations2021/hw1-mlaracue/README.md

+## Deployment

+The app can be found on: https://mlaracue.shinyapps.io/amazon-reviews-analyzer/

 ## Description

 The application applies Natural Language Processing -NLP- techniques to reviews published on Amazon.
 At its core, the app relies on the following metrics:

 *  **Polarity**: is a float [-1,1] where one (1) means positive statement and minus one (-1) means a negative statement.
 Subjective sentences generally refer to personal opinion, emotion or judgment (thus, polarity close to +1 or -1) whereas objective refers to factual information (polarity close to zero).